-The Melvin H. Evans Center for Learning houses the Office of the Campus Executive Administrator, Office of the Associate Campus Administrator for Student Affairs, the Library, classrooms, faculty offices, video conferencing facilities, and a 73-seat theater.
-It also houses several of the Student Support Services, such as Academic Services, Financial Aid, and the Campus Advisement & Tutorial Services (CATS) Center, as well as the Office of the Associate Campus Administrator for Operations, Business Services and Campus Security offices.
+The Melvin H. Evans Center for Learning houses the Library, classrooms, faculty offices, video conferencing facilities, and a 73-seat theater.
+It also houses several of the Student Support Services, such as Academic Services, Financial Aid, the Center for Student Success (CSS), the Dean of Students as well as the Campus Operations, Business Services and Campus Security offices.